dark-tree/winx/README.md

 WINX is a simple to use, minimal, cross-platform and single-header window management C library designed to easily create an OpenGL 3.0+ compatible window on both Windows and Linux (as well as on MacOS through X11).

 #### Usage
-To use WINX compile the single source file `winx.c` with the `-ldl -lGL -lX11` options on Linux and `-lopengl32 -lgdi32` on Windows, after that include the `winx.h` header anywhere you need access to WINX functions, and link the object files.
+To use WINX compile the single source file `winx.c` with the `-lGL -lX11` options on Linux and `-lopengl32 -lgdi32` on Windows, after that include the `winx.h` header anywhere you need access to WINX functions, and link the object files.
 For small single-file programs you can also directly include the `winx.c` source file - but note that this is not recommended as it sometimes causes issues with other libraries such as GLAD if done incorrectly.
+If you plan on using both GLAD and WINX together consider the combined library [WXGL](wxgl/).

 #### Example
 To see WINX in action run the `build.sh` (or `./build.bat` on Windows) script to compile and execute a simple OpenGL program using a WINX created context and window.